 Coronavirus symptoms are generally flu-like and include fever, cough, runny nose and difficulty breathing.

-- Avoid touching your eyes, nose and mouth with unwashed hands.
+- As much as possible, avoid touching your face — especially your eyes, nose and mouth — with unwashed hands.

 - Avoid contact with those who are sick, and avoid others if you are sick.

+The CDC is sharing comprehensive information about COVID-19 here: cdc.gov/coronavirus/2019-ncov/index.html.
 At UCF, anyone with additional questions may call UCF Student Health Services at 407-823-2509.
-More information also will be shared here: studenthealth.ucf.edu/Coronavirus.
+The UCF Police Department, which is staffed 24/7, also is available by calling 407-823-5555.